snaptest-io/nightwatch-harness/README.md

 ### Running single tests

-After you've built a lot of tests, you may want to run one at a time.
+After you've built a lot of tests, you may want to run only one to save time.
 Use this command:
 `./node_modules/.bin/nightwatch -t test/harness.js`

 ### Test setup/teardown advice